cmrgvu/cmrgvu.github.io/_pages/trial.md

 </p>
 <div class="container">
     <img class="right-aligned-image" src="/assets/img/cmrg_may2026.png" alt="an event flyer for the Centre for Market Regulations and Governance (CMRG) at Vidyashilp University.
 The flyer is for a two-day workshop on Responsible Regulation: Regulatory Impact Assessment and Public Consultations.
 There are pictures of five speakers and lists their names and affiliations.
 Dr. M.S.
 Sahoo, former Chairperson, IBBI; Dr. Sachin Warghade, TISS; Ashwini Chitnis, WRI; Amol Kulkarni, CUTS International; Antaraa Vasudev, CIVIS.
 The bottom left features a QR code." width="75%" height="auto" data-zoomable="">
-  <p style="background-color: yellow;"><strong>Upcoming Event</strong></p>: Upcoming two-day workshop on May 08-09, 2026 on 'Responsible Regulation: Regulatory Impact Assessments and Public Consultations'.
-For more information and for registration link, click [here]https://cmrgvu.github.io/workshop/).
+  <p style="background-color: lightcyan;"><b>Upcoming Event</b>: Two-day workshop on May 08-09, 2026 on 'Responsible Regulation: Regulatory Impact Assessments and Public Consultations'.
+For more information and for registration link, click [here](https://cmrgvu.github.io/workshop/).</p>
 </div>